Scenes from the Class Struggle in Springfield: Reception

 In its original broadcast, "Scenes from the Class Struggle in Springfield" finished 64th in the ratings for the week of January 29 to February 4, 1996, with a Nielsen rating of 8.8.
 The episode was the fifth-highest-rated show on the Fox network that week.

 Since airing, the episode has received mostly positive reviews from television critics.
-Warren Martyn and Adrian Wood, authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, summed it up as follows: "Marge looks great in her Chanel, the golf scenes between Homer and Mr. Burns are brilliant, and there are many true, touching moments as Marge struggles valiantly to improve herself.
+Gary Russell and Gareth Roberts, authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, summed it up as follows: "Marge looks great in her Chanel, the golf scenes between Homer and Mr. Burns are brilliant, and there are many true, touching moments as Marge struggles valiantly to improve herself.
 Yet again, it's tempting for the viewer to urge Marge on and get the hell away from the family."

 DVD Movie Guide's Colin Jacobson said that he does not know if he "accepts" the episode as being "in character" for Marge.
 He said that it borrows liberally from The Flintstones, but he "likes it anyway".
 Jacobson added that the episode "jabs the idle rich nicely", and he enjoyed the golf scenes with Homer.

 Jennifer Malkowski of DVD Verdict considered the best part of the episode to be Mr. Burns's demand for his tires to be revulcanized at the gas station.
 She concluded her review by giving the episode a grade of B.

 The authors of the book Homer Simpson Goes to Washington, Joseph Foy and Stanley Schultz, wrote that in the episode, "the tension of trying to demonstrate a family's achievement of the American Dream is satirically and expertly played out by Marge Simpson".

+Erik Adams writes "Convention would dictate that any Simpsons episode involving a country club would turn out to be a 'snobs versus slobs' affair; 'Scenes From The Class Struggle In Springfield' turns out to be something more deeply felt.
+When Marge’s sewing machine eats her suit, she sits down with a resigned 'At times like this, I guess all you can do is laugh'—but the laugh doesn’t come.
+That sequence is indicative of the episode as a whole: Touching in its small-scale tragedy, more droll than it is laugh-out-loud funny.
+It’s a story about 'in your face humanity' in its many forms, including the need to be accepted at any cost and the desire to trick your employer and one true love into thinking he’s the world’s greatest golfer.
+'Scenes From The Class Struggle In Springfield' doesn’t have the most outrageous visual gags or the funniest lines, but it is the type of Simpsons episode that can be revisited and revisited, unveiling new layers of itself each time—just like a good short story does."